meokullu/PreFill/README.md

   * See [changelog](https://github.com/meokullu/PreFill/blob/master/CHANGELOG.md)

 ## Task list
-- [x] Add PrefilledCustom() methods for ulong
-- [x] Add PrefilledCustom() methods for other supported data types, if they are required to use seperately from long and ulong data types for cpu-intense application usage
-- [x] Add PrefilledCustom() methods for string
-- [ ] ~~Add and/or mark methods safe/unsafe.~~
 - [ ] Add GetNumberOfDigit method with conditional ordering to increase cpu-intense applications while values are mostly predicted about their positivity.
 - [ ] Support null values